 The cryptocurrency boom of 2017 saw GPU rates skyrocket.
 Cryptocurrency miners rushed to purchase the best graphics cards for the Bitcoin age, creating a graphics card rate bubble.

 Then, the cryptocurrency bubble ruptured.
-The GPU market was unexpectedly flooded with second-hand GPUs that had actually been in usage at full speed, 24/7, for months on end.
-The continuous need on the interior components, the heat this generates, plus the heat and frequently bad airflow of a crypto-mining rig can badly damage the GPU.
+The GPU market was unexpectedly flooded with second-hand GPUs that had been in use at full speed, 24/7, for months on end.
+The continuous need for the interior components, the heat this generates, plus the heat and frequently bad airflow of a crypto-mining rig can badly damage the GPU.

 Thankfully, the demand for crypto-mining has lowered, and GPU rates are currently steady (albeit more than before the cryptocurrency bubble).
 For some time, after the crypto-price bubble burst, the used GPU market was flooded with these ex-crypto mining GPUs, though this fad appears to have slowed for now.